It is ‘seeing’ a picture that really counts, not the type of equipment you choose to accomplish its capture.

 Whilst using a wide range of equipment over the years, my constant companions have always been Nikon cameras.
 Why?
 Well, they have always been built to very high standards and just go on working, whatever is thrown at them.
 I’ve only broken two, but then no camera can survive being shot or dropped from a helicopter on to a tank like my Nikon F2 Photomic with MD-1 Motor Drive, below.

-Today, I use full-frame Nikon digital SLR cameras, along with a wide range of lenses including the Nikkor AF-S 16-35mm f/4G VR and the Nikkor AF-S 200-400mm f/4G VR.
-Additionally, I use the outstanding Nikon LS8000 Super Coolscan (now sadly out of production) for scanning 35mm and roll film.
+Today, I use full-frame Nikon D3S DSLR cameras, along with a wide range of lenses including the Nikkor AF-S 16-35mm f/4G VR, the superb Micro-NIKKOR AF-S 105mm f/2.8G VR and the Nikkor AF-S 200-400mm f/4G VR.
+Additionally, I use the outstanding Nikon LS8000 Super Coolscan (now sadly out of production) for scanning legacy 35mm and roll film.
 I also use the Nikon D810 for group shots, for example, and the results are akin to those achieved when I first started using 5x4 after 35mm - jaw-droppingly good.
-With the recent announcement of the Nikon D850, with its ultra-high quality allied to high speed framing rates and a plethora of other useful features, I've set my sights on a couple of those too!
+With the announcement of the Nikon D850, with its ultra-high quality allied to high speed framing rates, its relatively modest price and a plethora of other useful features, I've set my sights on a couple of those too to eventually replace the highly capable, but ageing, D3S bodies.

-Nikon Speedlights with wireless remote triggers, a Nikon MC-36 Remote Control unit, tripods, an ancient but highly prized Mazof VISII Camera Trigger and various accessories are packed in either the Think Tank Airport Acceleration V2.0 or the Lowepro Pro Trekker 400 AW cases, which are both outstanding items of kit.
-Once I am at my final destination the kit gets moved into mundane looking, but functionally excellent, Domke bags.
+Nikon Speedlights with Yongnuo RF603N II wireless remote triggers, a Nikon MC-36 Remote Control unit, tripods, an ancient but highly prized Mazof VISII Camera Trigger and various accessories are packed in either the Think Tank Airport Acceleration V2.0 or the Lowepro Pro Trekker 400 AW cases, which are both outstanding items of kit.
+Once I am at my final destination the kit gets moved into mundane looking, but functionally excellent, Domke bags or rucksacks.